|

 Bulloch gave his advice on the furnishings, while local craftsmen carried

+out the work.
 The house was opened to the public in 1833,

 five months after Sir Walter's death, and has been enjoyed by visitors ever